drew2a/git-insights/README.md

 ## calculate_branch_age.py

-`calculate_branch_age.py` is a script designed to calculate and visualize the age of release branches in a Git repository.
-It fetches all release branches, determines the fork and latest commit dates for each branch, and calculates the age in days.
+`calculate_branch_age.py` is a script designed to calculate and visualize the age of branches in a Git repository.
+It fetches all branches, determines the fork and latest commit dates for each branch, and calculates the age in days.
 The script then generates a horizontal bar plot showing the age of each branch, with additional labels for the start and end dates of each branch's age.